rgrempel/elm-web-api/README.md

 the Elm architecture before the page actually unloads.
 Thus, you should experiment with this if you use it, and see how well it works.
 -}
-unload : Task x ()
+unloadOnce : Task x Event

-{- ------
+{- ------------
-   Events
+   Other Events
-   ------ -}
+   ------------ -}

-{-| A target for responding to events sent to the `window` object.
-Normally, it will be simpler to use `on`, but you may need this in some cases.
+{-| A target for responding to events sent to the `window` object. -}
--}
-events : WebAPI.Event.Target
+target : WebAPI.Event.Target

-{-| A task which, when executed, uses Javascript's `addEventListener()` to respond to events specified by the string (e.g. "click").
--}
-on : String -> WebAPI.Event.Responder a b -> Task x WebAPI.Event.Listener

-{-| Like `on`, but only succeeds once the event occurs (with the value of the event object), and then stops listening.
--}
-once : String -> Task x Json.Decode.Value

 {- ----
    JSON